zulip/zulip/help/setting-up-zulip-for-a-class.md

   from the prior term (e.g. because you posted homework solutions), [make all the streams from the class private][make-private].
-You’ll be able to find and reuse content yourself, and [invite course staff][add-to-stream] to these private streams as needed.
+You’ll be able to find and reuse content yourself, and [invite course staff][add-to-channel] to these private streams as needed.
 - You may choose to [deactivate students’ Zulip accounts][deactivate-user] when the class is over.
 - [Unpin streams](/help/pin-a-stream) from the class from your